Operation 1111: Mobye changes hands

-Fighting Shifts
+Fighting shifts

 Siege of Hpasawng

 Control of Hpasawng Township remains contested, with continued fighting reported.

-As of July 17, the Siege of Hpasawng continues, which dvb reports begun on June 25.
+As of July 17, the Siege of Hpasawng continues, which DVB reports began on June 25.
 With Bawlakhe and Demoso seeing no on-the-ground fighting, but is experiencing bombardment from the air by the Junta.
 In contrast, the Irrawaddy reports that Hpasawng has been under siege since February 2024, with two battalion bases now falling to the Karenni resistance.

-A total of 25 people are killed in the deadliest one strike airstrike so far in Kayah.
-This in Mawchi, Hpasawang Township.
+A total of 25 people were killed in the deadliest one-strike airstrike so far in Kayah.
+This is in Mawchi, Hpasawang Township.
 Mawchi was taken in January 2024 from the Tatmadaw.
-The attack was targeted or hit near an hospital, civilian houses, an area near an primary school, and a shop providing paid access to a Starlink Wi-Fi connection.
+The attack was targeted or hit near an hospital, civilian houses, an area near a primary school, and a shop providing paid access to a Starlink Wi-Fi connection.
 This attack took the form of two airstrikes.
 It happened on August 17, around 8:00 am.
 With the Network Media Group being able to verify two of the killed civilians, as of the dating of the report.
 The hospital hit located in the Lokalo Village while a kindergarten was hit in Hill 16 Ward.
 Dvb reports 22 killed and 17 wounded.
 Noting Mawchi has seen several airstrikes this year.
 On 19 August the death toll was reported to have risen to 32 with 7 still injured.
-Air attacks in the Hpasawng township have become an daily occurrence now.
+Air attacks in the Hpasawng township have become a daily occurrence now.

 As of September, the Karenni are trying to capture the LIB 135 military base in Hpasawng.

+Airstrikes were reported in Mawchi in Late November 2025, with civilian deaths reported.
+Kantarawaddy Times reports that five civilians lost their lives in these airstrikes.

+As of December 2025, Tatmadaw only holds in Hpasawng Township, their Light Infantry Battalion (LIB) 135 military base, the rest of the township is controlled by Karenni forces.

+In mid-February 2026, it was reported the siege of Hpasawng had been broken by Tatmadaw.
+The force sent to brake the siege was described as 'overwhelming'.
+Tatmadaw employed artillery and suicide drones to help break the siege.
+KNDF is restricting access to the Thanlwin River, which is located 3 km south of the town.
+Tatmadaw reportedly had dozens of clashes with the Karenni resistance.
+Tatmadaw are said to only control their camps and the vicinity of the town itself.
+With clearance operations still ongoing as of mid-February.
+With the main fighting for the Town taking place between February 12 and February 15.
+The town itself was captured by the Karenni resistance already in Late June 2025 but that the siege was on the Light Infantry Brigade 135's military base located in Hpasawng.
+The Than Lwin Bridge connecting Hpasawng and Mese across the Salween River were destroyed.

+DVB reports that Karenni forces re-entered the town of Hpasawng on February 17 and fighting for it is ongoing.